MSDEVMTL/2017-04-22-GlobalAzureBootcamp2017/Step 6 - Analytics using Application Insights/README.md

 Note that this code is available in the portal (App Insight -> Getting Started -> Monitor and diagnose client side application)
 ![img4][img4]

 Now you can view the application on IE or Chrome.
-Open the developper console (F12) and you will notice calls to App Insights in the network tab
+Open the developper console (F12) and you will notice calls to App Insights in the network tab.
+You should see requests to `https://dc.services.visualstudio.com/v2/track`which is App Insights end point to collect data.

 At this point, you should be able to see some data in App Insights if you login in the Portal and look at the overview section.